Why are There Bubbles in My Water Bottle

 What causes bubbles to form in my water bottle?

-Bubbles often form in water bottles due to the buildup of carbon dioxide gas that can occur as the water is exposed to air.
 When this gas is exposed to the cooler temperature inside the bottle, the gas converts to carbonic acid and produces the tiny bubbles you can see.

 Is there anything I can do to prevent bubbles in my water bottle?